-Prerequisite: SPAN 301 or SPAN 302 (may be taken concurrently)

-This is an introductory literature course designed to develop students'ability to read, discuss and write about literary texts.
+Prerequisite: SPAN 301 or SPAN 302 (may be taken concurrently) or consent of instructor This is an introductory literature course designed to develop students' ability to read, discuss and write about literary texts.
 Selections of poetry and prose from among Spanish, Latin American and U.S. Latino authors will be explored.